egonw/bacting/README.md

 # Install

-First, you need a working [Maven installation](https://www.google.nl/search?q=install+maven) and then install this software:
+First, you need a working [Maven installation](https://www.google.nl/search?q=install+maven) and the code is tested with Java 8, 11, and 14, and can be installed with:

 ```shell
 mvn clean install -Dgpg.skip